unsym/toolwrap/README.md

 5. **Python Version Control:**
    By supporting per-group Python versions via a simple `python_version.txt` file, each group’s environment can match the version intended by the script author.
 ---

 ## 3. Folder Structure

 The tool expects a root directory (specified via `--source`) containing one or more subfolders.
 Each subfolder (“group”) should house related command-line scripts.
 For each group, you typically have:

-- **One or more `.py` python scripts** implementing individual command-line tools.
+- **One or more `.py` Python scripts** implementing individual command-line tools.
 - An **optional `requirements.txt`** listing libraries to install in the group’s virtual environment.
-Required for non-standard library.
-It can be automatically created using `--missing-requirement`.
+This is required for non-standard libraries and can be automatically created using `--missing-requirements`.
 - An **optional `python_version.txt`** specifying the Python version for that group (overriding the fallback version).

 For example, if `--source` is set to `mytools/`, your structure might look like this: